prebid/prebid.github.io/prebid-server/endpoints/openrtb2/amp.md

 1. The Stored `request.imp` data must have exactly one element.
 2. `request.imp[0].secure` will be always be set to `1`, because AMP requires all content to be `https`.
 3. AMP query params will overwrite parts of your Stored Request.
-For details, see the [Query Params](#query_params) section.
+For details, see the [Query Parameters](#query_params) section.

 ### Request